vuejsprojects/good-bits/README.md

 ### General

-Ojects litterals i.e. {}, are linked to Object.prototype
+Ojects litterals i.e. {}, are linked to __Object.prototype__
-Function objects are likend to Function.prototype
+Function objects are likend to __Function.prototype__

+Every JavaScript object has an internal property called __prototype__ .
+This is a link (known as reference ) to another object.
+When trying to access a property that does not exist in an object, JavaScript tries to find this property in the prototype (or more precisely the prototype chain) of this object.

-__prototype__ is an object with several properties, on of them is constructor which points back to the oject itself.
+__prototype__ is an object with several properties, on of them is __constructor__ which points back to the oject itself.
+__constructor__ In Javascript, the equivalent of the built-in init __Python__ function is called a constructor function, and it is invoked by using the special Javascript keyword __new__

 A function is a first class object, it can be passed or returned, have properties, assigned.